Skip to main content

 What Is a Wind Mitigation Inspection?

 A wind mitigation inspection is a detailed assessment of your home's protective features against wind damage.
-A certified inspector examines your property and completes the official Uniform Mitigation Verification Inspection Form (OIR-B1-1802), which documents which features your home has that reduce wind damage risk.
-This form is recognized by all Florida insurance carriers and directly determines your insurance discount eligibility.
+Under Florida Statute 627.0629, insurers are required to provide premium discounts for homes with verified wind-resistant features.
+A certified inspector examines your property and completes the official Uniform Mitigation Verification Inspection Form (OIR-B1-1802), issued by the Florida Office of Insurance Regulation (OIR), which documents which features your home has that reduce wind damage risk.
+This form is recognized by Florida insurance carriers and documents the features they use when reviewing any applicable wind mitigation credits.

 The 7 Categories Inspectors Evaluate